 The intention of the maths curriculum at Meadow Green is that children are taught to become competent mathematicians.
 We strive to embed the skills and processes necessary to enable children to use and apply their Maths learning in a variety of contexts.
 We aim to develop children’s enjoyment of maths and provide opportunities for children to build a conceptual understanding of maths before applying their knowledge to everyday problems and challenges.
+We use a ‘teaching for mastery’ approach to our mathematics curriculum.
+Children are guided along a coherent, small step journey together, using concrete, pictorial and abstract representations to explore concepts and build connections, with opportunities to both support and challenge thinking and reasoning.
 Mastery of maths means a deep, long-term, secure and adaptable understanding of the subject.
 We want children at Meadow Green to have:

 To raise fluency standards in Maths, we use KIRFs (Key Instant Recall Facts) as a whole-school program.
 It is important that children know these facts thoroughly and can recall them instantly.
 The KIRFs are designed to be a set of facts that need to be learnt thoroughly as they build on each other year on year.
-When children are secure with these facts, they are then able to carry out calculations/methods without the lack of basic facts getting in the way.
+When children are secure with these facts, they are then able to carry out calculations/methods without cognitive overload.

 Children are taught in mixed ability groups and the groups within these are flexible and can change depending on the nature of the lesson.
 Teachers and TAs move around the classroom and actively respond, challenge and support children with their learning.
 Working walls are used to display strategies that are being used and should include key vocabulary.

 - Retrieval quiz - Flashback 4 (WRM), Fluent in 5 (Third Space Learning), own questions.

 - Anchor Task (to find out what the children already know)